bbauska/UC-Davis-JS-Basics/readme.md

   alt="Functions; addNumbs and returnSum." />
 </p>

-Let's do this quickly.
-I'm going to come over here and I'm going to copy my addNumbs function, and paste it, comment that previous code out for a moment.
+Let&apos;s do this quickly.
+I&apos;m going to come over here and I&apos;m going to copy my addNumbs function, and paste it, comment that previous code out for a moment.
 And instead call this, returnSum, num1, num2.
-But instead of console logging it out, I'm going to return it as a variable, sum.
+But instead of console logging it out, I&apos;m going to return it as a variable, sum.
 So its going to return the value here.
-And then it's just going to the console log because that's all I've got access to at the moment.
+And then it&apos;s just going to the console log because that&apos;s all I&apos;ve got access to at the moment.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 267/268. test, addnumbs & returnsum (154) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">